Guide to Local Medical SEO & Beating Your Competition in Google Search

-Reviews are one of the most important ranking signals for Google and often times in the Google “3 Pack” the ones near the top have several solid 5 star patient reviews.
+Reviews are one of the most important ranking signals for Google and often times in the Google “3 Pack” the ones near the top have several solid 5-star patient reviews.
 Google see that as sort of a social proof that says other consumers in a given area have enjoyed the services that they have received at your practice so they should send other people that same medical practice’s search result.

-Doctors often times give push back on addressing new patient review generation because of the fear of bad reviews from disgruntled patients.
+Doctors oftentimes give push back on addressing new patient review generation because of the fear of bad reviews from disgruntled patients.
 This is an unfortunate reality because people have trouble understand their insurance coverage and direct their anger at your practice when they receive an additional bill despite your efforts to communicate all charges clearly to them.

-While this concern is justified it is often times unavoidable so you need to work continuously to counteract this by generating new, high quality reviews on a consistent basis.
+While this concern is justified it is often times unavoidable so you need to work continuously to counteract this by generating new, high-quality reviews on a consistent basis.
 It is one of the most important things to be done in order to show up on the first page of Google for a medical practice.

-It can be quit a chore to generate new reviews from patients and it needs to be done as close to the time services were rendered in order to increase the likelihood of them leaving a review.
+It can be quite a chore to generate new reviews from patients and it needs to be done as close to the time services were rendered in order to increase the likelihood of them leaving a review.
 Therefore, I highly recommend automating a portion of this process.